fluxnetart/fluxnetart.github.io/_pages/artists.md

   </div>

   <div class="column">
     <figcaption><b>Rosa Lewis</b> (Amsterdam, NL) is creating imaginal meditations and a video mandala that invite people to dissolve their boundaries with nature by feeling ecosystem fluxes.
-Using the metaphors of the biosphere’s breath as imaginal doorways into the depths of experience, Rosa’s artwork help people connect to a sense of interdependence and fundamental goodness, including in the face of fear, climate grief. <a href="https://fluxnetart.github.io/Rosa/">(see more ...)</a></figcaption>
+Using the metaphors of the biosphere’s breath as imaginal doorways into the depths of experience, Rosa’s artwork helps people connect to a sense of interdependence and fundamental goodness, including in the face of fear, climate grief. <a href="https://fluxnetart.github.io/Rosa/">(see more ...)</a></figcaption>
   </div>
 </div>